milkmansson/toit-lis331/README.md

-# Toit Library for ST LIS331 accelerometer module family
+# Toit Library for ST LIS331 Accelerometer module family

 ## About the Device
 ST have a series of devices that are small and low power, with a number of